cupy/cupy/docs/source/tutorial/type_check.rst

 More complicated cases
 ~~~~~~~~~~~~~~~~~~~~~~

-How to write a more complicated condition that can't be written these operators?
+How to write a more complicated condition that can't be written with these operators?
 You can evaluate :class:`utils.type_check.Expr` and get its result value with :meth:`eval` method.
 And, check the condition and show warning message by your hand::